-Bart Bronnenberg is a Professor of Marketing and the GSB Trust Faculty Fellow for 2017-2018 at Stanford Graduate School of Business.
+Bart Bronnenberg is a Professor of Marketing at Stanford Graduate School of Business.
 He is also a research fellow of the Centre for Economic Policy Research (CEPR) in London.
 He holds Ph.D. and M.Sc. degrees in management from INSEAD, Fontainebleau, France, and an M.Sc. degree in industrial engineering from Twente University, the Netherlands.
 Bart previously held appointments at the University of Texas in Austin (1994-1998), the University of California, Los Angeles (1998-2007) and Tilburg University (2007-2017).

 At Stanford, Bart teaches the marketing core course to MBA students.